Part of the Estate Agent Software Guide

 Bespoke (ESRE) Mixed sales, lettings, commercial or holiday-let books One system, you own it, no per-negotiator fees Costs more upfront; built in weeks

 None of the three publishes pricing; all three quote per agency.
-Budget on that basis and ask each for a written quote against the same branch and user count so you are comparing like with like.
+Budget on that basis.
+Then ask each one for a written quote, for the same number of branches and users.
+You can then compare them fairly.

 Alto vs Reapit

 This is the classic "am I big enough for Reapit?" question.
-Reapit is the enterprise platform for UK agency: it handles sales, lettings and property management across multiple branches, with deep automation, cross-branch reporting and the Foundations app ecosystem for third-party tools.
+Reapit is the platform for a large UK agency.
+It handles sales, lettings and property management across many branches.
+It automates much of the work, reports across branches, and connects other tools through Foundations.
 That depth is genuine, and so is the cost.
 For a single office or a small group, it is usually more platform than the work requires.

 Alto vs Street

 Both target independents, but they lead with different things.
 Alto leads with Zoopla integration and a proven, widely used platform.
-Street leads with AI: AI onboarding that drafts a listing from photos and floor plans, an AI photo editor built into the CRM, an AI call handler that answers out-of-hours, an AI sale summary, and a practice-branded client app.
+Street leads on AI.
+It writes a first listing from your photos and floor plans.
+It has an AI photo editor in the CRM.
+It answers calls out of hours.
+It writes a summary of a sale.
+It also gives you a client app with your own name on it.
 If winning instructions and cutting admin time through automation is your priority, Street is the more forward-leaning choice.
 If your lettings book leans on Zoopla and you want a settled, well-trodden system, Alto is the safer one.

 For a small letting agency specifically

 Lettings changes the calculation, because compliance depth matters more than sales-side AI.
 A small letting agency wants dependable tracking of gas safety certificates, EPCs and deposit protection deadlines, tenant referencing, and rent collection.
-Alto handles lettings within the Zoopla ecosystem and is the common default; Reapit is capable but usually oversized for a small book; Street is strongest on the sales side, so lettings-heavy agencies should test its lettings workflow against their actual processes before committing.
-If your book mixes sales, lettings and something less standard (commercial units, holiday lets, block management), no single one of the three covers all of it cleanly, which is where a bespoke build earns its place.
+Alto handles lettings inside the Zoopla family, and most agencies choose it.
+Reapit can do the work, but it is usually too large for a small book.
+Street is strongest on sales.
+An agency with many lettings should therefore test the Street lettings screens against its own way of working first.
+Your book may mix sales, lettings and something less usual.
+Commercial units, holiday lets or block management.
+None of the three covers all of that well.
+A build of your own earns its place there.

 The Zoopla ownership question